tombenke/giri/README.md

 - microservice worker modules,
 - IoT/WoT functional units (hardware and firmware).

+You can find detailed documentation and workshop materials about the case study and rapid development tools on the wiki under the [Workshop materials](https://github.com/tombenke/giri/wiki/wm) page.

 It demonstrates the usage of [Seneca.js](http://senecajs.org) JavaScript micro-service framework.

-This is an umbrella project.

-It contains only the main specification and supporting materials, under the docs folder.
-Visit the [wiki pages](https://github.com/tombenke/giri/wiki) for furher information.